E-commerce

 Creative brief

-Creative freedom framed by mandatory and prohibited messages: avoids promise-related drift.
+Creative freedom framed by required and prohibited messages: avoids promise overreach.

 Image rights